 4. Tune-up your irrigation system.
 Irrigation systems which haven’t aged well or have been damaged by lawn maintenance can be the most insidious leaks of all.
 Busted sprinkler heads or constantly leaking supply lines can sap your systems efficiency and boost the bill.
 When the system is running, look for spraying valves and find ways to eliminate overspray onto concrete.
 A rain sensor is also a great way to make sure you’re not watering your lawn while it’s raining.

 Fixing leaks is a must-do before you list your home.
 But when you’re ready to list, give me a call!, my cell is 910-352-0998, or email email@example.com.

 Thanks a ton and have a terrific week!

 Your Weekly Real Estate Report is provided by Justin Donaton of Coastwalk Real Estate.
 Any data provided, unless otherwise noted, is courtesy of the Wilmington Association of REALTORS MLS and/or the National Association of REALTORS.

 Justin does not just "list" properties, he sells them!
-To sell your home SOLD for the highest possible price, call Justin at 910-352-0998.
-Justin has been the TOP SELLING real estate agent on Pleasure Island since 2007 and has sales volume exceeding $100,000,000.00!
+To get your home SOLD for the highest possible price, call Justin at 910-352-0998.
+Justin has been the TOP SELLING real estate agent on Pleasure Island since 2007.
+He has the highest dollar volume of sales, and has had the most number of closings.
 His business is built on hard work and high-impact marketing.
 Coastwalk Real Estate is also a TOP SELLING real estate firm in Carolina & Kure Beach.
 Please visit: www.CoastwalkRealEstate.com for more info.